-I attended CodeConf this last weekend in San Francisco, excited to see a number of the slated speakers.
-I did not know who Jeremy Ashkenas was, and having enjoyed literary theory classes in college, was skeptical when I read the topic of his talk, “Can code be literature?”
+I attended CodeConf last weekend in San Francisco but did not know speaker Jeremy Ashkenas.
+Having enjoyed literary theory classes in college, I was somewhat skeptical at the title of his talk, “Can code be literature?”

 A very good case for demanding open source in public schools:

 Educators have been called upon throughout history to combat censorship imposed by various powers over the flow of information.
 The censorship being applied today comes in the form of licenses that lock away the tools to build the information age and laws that limit fair use in ways that are unprecedented in the modern era.
 The powers imposing this censorship attempt to create an artificial scarcity of information and the tools to work with that information to feed their greed.
 Where would education be today if, for example, the mechanism and idea of the Gutenberg press were not only hidden, but protected by threat of dire punishment under the law if anyone dared to attempt to “reverse engineer” it?

 The rest of the article is just as good and contains dozens of links to similar resources.

 (The quote above is Copyright 2001-2007 Terry Vessels.)